📚 Pretraining¶

 -

-This paper proposes the SAGE optimizer, which addresses the "embedding layer dilemma" of lightweight optimizers by combining Lion-style sign update directions with an \(O(d)\)-memory adaptive damping scaling factor \(\mathbf{H}_t\).
-SAGE achieves new state-of-the-art perplexity on Llama models (up to 1.3B parameters) with significantly reduced optimizer memory overhead.
+Ours proposes the SAGE optimizer, which addresses the "embedding layer dilemma" where lightweight optimizers fail on embedding layers.
+By combining a Lion-style sign update direction with an \(O(d)\) memory overhead adaptive damping scaling factor, SAGE achieves new SOTA perplexity on Llama models (up to 1.3B) with significantly lower optimizer memory.

 - SCRIPT: A Subcharacter Compositional Representation Injection Module for Korean Pre-Trained Language Models